GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 #### 4. When the "Log out" button is pressed, the user is put in a logged out state and then transferred to the login screen (index)

 - Finally, set up the workflow when the "Log out" button is pressed.
-- Let's set up the workflow when the "Log out" button is pressed.
+- Let's set up the workflow when the "Log out" button is pressed!

 ---

-- The workflow hint for logout status is one of the actions in "Account".
+- The workflow hint for logout status is one of the actions in "Account"

 ![bg right w:550px](images/2022-11-13-20-58-51.png)